 Extroverts prefer to think out loud while introverts tend to mull over their thoughts and process them internally.
 This means that your extrovert might want to talk things through there and then.
 In the midst of an argument, your extrovert will get clarity from verbalizing their thoughts.
 As an introvert, you don’t have to respond immediately but just listening can be helpful for them.

-3. You’ll have completely different social lives
+3. Accept that you’ll have completely different social lives

 Your extrovert will lead a different kind of social life to you and will likely to have a number of friendship groups.
 Giving your extrovert space to see these different friends without getting jealous is key for a healthy introvert-extrovert relationship.
 Plus, while they are going out and socializing, you can have some alone time.
 This can be a win-win situation for introverts and extroverts dating.